 Ensure investments are targeted to create pathways for workers to have access to a livable wage, ensure that jobs protect workers, provide an equitable standard of living, and a right to collective bargaining, while improving the lives of communities of color, indigenous peoples, low-income people, and women, who have been historically excluded and underserved in government investment and programs.

 Make bold investments in the resilience of states, cities, tribes, and communities that are threatened by climate change; including massive investments in infrastructure systems including water, transportation, green building, and increasing energy efficiency.

-Prioritization and recognition of the inherent knowledge and expertise within communities of color, that focuses on organizing and increasing local, state, national government and corporate accountability to communities most impacted by the effects of climate change.
+Prioritize and recognize the inherent knowledge and expertise within communities of color.
+Focus on organizing and increasing local, state, national government and corporate accountability to communities most impacted by the effects of climate change.

 Directly and rapidly reduce greenhouse gas and toxic pollution to successfully combat climate change and improve public health.

 Reinvest in a domestic industrial base that drives towards an equitable and sustainable new clean energy and economic future, and fight back against the corporate trade-induced global race to the bottom.
 Recognizing we must protect human and sovereign rights and critical native ecosystems, as well as reduce pollution at its source.